 What Will You Study

-With the world’s population fast approaching seven billion, one of the main challenges facing the human race is how to feed its people.
-It’s estimated that a rise in food production of at least 50% will be needed by 2030, yet society expects that this additional food be delivered with reduced environmental impact.
+One of the main challenges facing the human race is how to feed its people.
+Food production needs to rise by 50% by 2030, yet society expects that this additional food be delivered with reduced environmental impact.

-Food production itself is only part of the problem.
-Food security isn’t just about exploiting scientific and technological advances to increase crop yields it’s also about addressing the associated economic and social factors to enable people to access sufficient, safe and nutritious food.
+Food security is also about addressing the associated socioeconomic factors to enable people to access sufficient, safe and nutritious food.

-This scheme aims to train the next generation of natural and social scientists who will tackle these challenges.
-It will give you the necessary interdisciplinary training and research with an international focus.
+This scheme aims to train natural and social scientists to tackle these challenges, by providing interdisciplinary training and research with an international focus.

 - Crop Protection